-So, it happens to be that it was (and is!) cold outside.
+So, it happens to be that it is cold outside.
 Surprise, surprise Minnesota.

 What does that have to do with anything?

 Well, I’m glad you asked, because I couldn’t find a dang candy thermometer in the kitchen to save my life.
-Nor did I really want to go all the way up to the store to get a new one.
+Nor did I really want to go out into the cold to buy a new one.

 (I’m officially talking to myself on my blog, don’t mind me.)